rstacruz/oec-guide/docs/direct_hire_exception.md

 # _Introduction_ Direct hire ban history

 **Government agencies may claim that there's a ban on direct hires.
-This is not completely true: there are excemptions to this ban..** The POEA today has a ban on processing OEC requests from direct hires.
+This is not completely true: there are excemptions to this ban.** The POEA today has a ban on processing OEC requests from direct hires.
 However, skilled workers are exempted from this ban since 2016, and this was reinforced in 2018.

 > ![image](../images/poea_rules_2016_section_124.png)
 >